 Other considerations

-The difficulty of plant pest detection can negatively impact a surveillance programme in terms of rationale, design, operation and cost.
+The difficulty of plant pest detection and diagnostics can negatively impact a surveillance programme in terms of rationale, design, operation and cost.

 Pest-specific surveys with clear protocols and commercially available traps will be easier to deploy uniformly and monitor regularly.